Tōrere

-Tōrere, previously known as Torere, is a small settlement in the Ōpōtiki District of the Bay of Plenty Region on New Zealand's North Island.
-It is the ancestral home of the Ngāitai people.
+Tōrere, also written Torere, is a small coastal settlement in the Ōpōtiki District of the Bay of Plenty Region on New Zealand's North Island.
+It is about 20 km by road north-east of the town of Ōpōtiki.
+Neighburing localities include Opape to the south-west and Hāwai to the north-east.
+Tōrere is the ancestral home of the Ngāitai people.

-One of the area's largest businesses is Torere Macadamias, an organic-macadamia farm established on land not suited to other forms of agriculture.

-The farm featured on Country Calendar in 2017.
-Macadamia research from the farm has been presented at the University of Hawaii.
-The farm is now a major global producer of macadamias and related products.